Get Water Ready with JPRD

 6:15-7pm Level 3

-people for three 30 minute lessons or $150 for two people for six 30 minute lessons.

-As always, both city residents and non-residents are welcome!
-For more information or to learn how to register, please visit http://www.jerseyville-il.us/ParkRec/forms.htm, call JPRD at 618.498.2222 or email jerseyvilleparkandrec@gtec.com.
+For more information about swim lesson options, please call JPRD at 618.498.2222 or email jerseyvilleparkandrec@gtec.com.

 More like this: